Anderson Memorial Bridge: In literature

-Anderson Memorial Bridge is the site of Quentin Compson's suicide in William Faulkner's classic novel The Sound and the Fury.
+Anderson Memorial Bridge is a likely site of Quentin Compson's suicide in William Faulkner's classic novel The Sound and the Fury.
+(The exact location of drowning is never specified in the novel.)
 This is commemorated by a small brass plaque, the size of one brick, that is located on the brick wall of the eastern (Weld Boathouse) side of the bridge, just north of the middle of the bridge span, about eighteen inches from the ground in a small alcove.
 It reads: